Code-Institute-Submissions/MILESTONE_PROJECT_1-8/README.md

 ### Content

 * All content was written by the developer.
+Content was taken from my other sites which I also wrote.
+These are www.paulprenderville.ie and www.limerickdj.com

 ### Media